diaolizhi/llm-council/README.md

 1. **Start Simple**: Begin with a basic prompt, get baseline feedback, then iterate
 2. **Use Specific Feedback**: The more specific your ratings and comments, the better the suggestions
 3. **Test Diverse Models**: Different model architectures notice different issues
+4. **Create Test Samples**: Build a library of test inputs for consistent evaluation
-4. **Compare Versions**: Use the version history to see what changes improved performance
+5. **Compare Versions**: Use the version history to see what changes improved performance
-5. **Export Final Prompts**: Save your optimized prompts for reuse in production
+6. **Export Final Prompts**: Save your optimized prompts for reuse in production

-## Migration from v1.x (LLM Council)

-If you were using the original LLM Council system:

-- Old conversation data is archived in `data/archive/council-conversations/`
-- The new system uses a completely different data model (iterations vs messages)
-- Legacy API endpoints and components are preserved in `*_legacy.py` files
-- To roll back: `git checkout v1-council-final` (tag not yet created)

 ## Project Structure

 ```
 backend/
   ├── optimizer.py      # Core optimization logic
-  ├── storage.py        # Iteration-based data model
+  ├── storage.py        # Session and iteration data model
+  ├── settings.py       # Application settings management
-  ├── config.py         # Model configuration
+  ├── config.py         # Default model configuration
+  ├── openrouter.py     # OpenRouter API integration
   └── main.py           # FastAPI endpoints

 frontend/src/